jinoklee/tReasure/README.md

 #### Using Rscript
 + For Window users  : Double click the icon of tReasure on the desktop.

-+ For Linux or MacOS users : Click on the tReasure and type on command
++ For Linux or MacOS users : Click on the tReasure and type on command as below.
 <pre>
 <code>
 Rscript tReasure.R